The Snow Queen (Abrahamsen)

 The Snow Queen is an opera by Hans Abrahamsen and was commissioned by the Royal Danish Opera.
 The world premiere in Danish took place on 13 October 2019 in Copenhagen.
 On 21 December 2019 the English version was premiered at the Bavarian State Opera in Munich.
 The work is based on the fairy tale "The Snow Queen" (Danish title: "Snedronningen") by Hans Christian Andersen and the libretto is by Hans Abrahamsen and Henrik Engelbrecht.

+Roles

 Synopsis

 The plot of The Snow Queen is based on the fairy tale "The Snow Queen" by Hans Christian Andersen, which consists of seven episodes.
 Hans Abrahamsen and Henrik Engelbrecht developed the opera libretto for The Snow Queen from this while largely retaining the language characteristics of the fairytale.

 Act 1

 The children Gerda and Kay listen to the Grandmother telling them about the Snow Queen, whereupon Kay imagines bringing the Snow Queen into the warm room and watching her melt.
 Gerda tells him how the devil created a magic mirror which makes everything beautiful look ugly and that it has broken into a million tiny pieces.
 She explains that anyone getting one of these splinters in their eye or heart would only see the imperfections in things; the coldness causing their hearts to become numb.
 That night, Kay is so afraid that he cannot fall asleep.
 When he sees the Snow Queen at the window he is terrified.

 While Gerda and Kay look at the blooming roses Kay is suddenly being pierced by something into his heart and then into his eye.
 From this moment on, he too only sees the imperfection of the flowers whereupon he mocks Gerda and picks the roses to pieces.

 The friendship between Kay and Gerda is weakened.
 Instead of playing with her, Kay would rather play with the other boys who do not let him join their game.
 At the same time Kay admires the symmetry and perfection of the ice crystals.
 The Snow Queen appears on her sled and takes the boy with her.

 The Snow Queen flies with Kay to her ice palace.
 She kisses him on the forehead, causing him to lose his feeling of coldness and forget the world he once knew.